 I personally don’t call them this, I just call them savings goals or savings goal spending, but it honestly doesn’t matter what you call them.
 The important thing is to have them.
 Having sinking funds is a key way to stay on top of your future expenses so you aren’t forced to dip into your emergency fund when it’s not really an emergency fund.

 How Much Should I Save Up?

-The rule of thumb that you’ll hear over an over is to have 3 to 6 month’s worth of your living expenses saved for up for your emergency fund.
+The rule of thumb that you’ll hear over and over is to have 3 to 6 months’ worth of your living expenses saved up for your emergency fund.
 If you have a fairly stable job, 3 months should be fine.
 If your job isn’t as stable, consider saving 6 months.
 But here’s the thing…this is just a rule of thumb!
 Save up whatever amount you want that makes you feel safe!
 For me in my 20s, it was $10,000.
-Now that I’m in my 30s with more financial obligations, I have closer to 12 months’ saved up.
+Now that I’m in my 30s with more financial obligations, I have closer to 12 months saved up.

 One thing I want to make crystal clear though, $1,000 is not enough.
 There are some money experts out there I’ve heard saying this should be enough, but I don’t know where they got that number from.
 If this pandemic has proven anything, it’s that $1,000 won’t go very far if you lose your job and can’t find work for an extended period of time.

 This is easy…put it in a high-interest savings account.
 That’s it.
 I’ve seen some advice that putting it into a cashable GIC (or CD if you’re in the U.S.) is a fine place to park your emergency fund, but I would beg to differ.
 You see, although these types of securities are considered fairly liquid, typically you can’t cash them out for 30 days (or longer).
 This means that if your emergency happens within that window, you can’t access that cash, well, I guess you’re using credit.